The Urban Forest of Chicopee

 Emerald Ash Borer

-EAB is a serious pest and is known to attack all native ash trees, including white, green, blue, and black ash.
+Emerald Ash Borer (EAB) is a serious pest and is known to attack and kill native ash trees, including white, green, blue, and black ash.
 The state is committed to early detection and thoughtful management of this pest.
 EAB has been identified in the Dalton, Massachusetts, and poses a serious threat to the health and condition of Chicopee’s ash tree population.
 (Photo courtesy Emerald Ash Borer University.
 "Municipal EAB Management Series Your EAB Management Options vs. the ‘Death Curve’)

 Asian Longhorned Beetle